Thursday 24 May, 22:30

 I’m in a park in Tallinn, up on a hill with a view of mostly modern Tallinn (see photo).
 But it’s quiet and pleasant, with lots of shade trees.

 Tallinn is enchanting!
-It reminds me of Venice in the sense that it works best if you are willing to wander aimlessly and get lost in the winding streets.
+It reminds me of Venice in the sense that it works best if you are willing to wander aimlessly and lose yourself in the winding streets.
 The old town (aka the tourist area) is small, but there are countless streets to meander in, and I feel like I’ve just begun.

 The ferry arrived almost on the dot at 10:00 (I’m now at GMT +3, so ten hours later than Seattle.)
 Disembarking from the ferry was a mad rush of humanity from everywhere carrying sacks filled to the brim with alcohol and cigarettes.
 I wonder if there’s a limit; otherwise, why wouldn’t they wait to buy all that crap on the way home.
 The prices, as best I could tell, weren’t anything special from my perspective, but if you’re Swedish, you probably save a bundle by making this trip a few times a year and stocking up on the fuel for your vices.

-The daily free tour is put on by a non-profit group, and they do accept tips.
+A non-profit group runs the daily free tour, and of course they accept tips.
 The guides are all students; ours was a pretty blond (as she said, we want to be Scandinavian, and it’s natural, thanks for asking) named Ann.
 Her English was better than anyone I’ve spoken with on this trip; she peppered her talk with idioms and humor, and she shared a lot of fun stories and legends.
-It was a fantastic tour, and it gave me a good orientation and whetted my appetite for seeing more., which I’ll get back to as soon as I’m done.
+It was a fantastic tour, and it gave me a good orientation and whetted my appetite for seeing more., which I’ll get back to as soon as I finish writing this.

-I was surprised by the number of tourists in general, and there are a lot of Americans.
+The number of tourists is surprising, and there are a lot of Americans in particular.
 Since I don’t actually know anyone back home who has been to Tallinn, I never thought of it as a destination for American tourists before.
 I suspect they are largely day trippers on an excursion from Helsinki (though I don’t know anyone back home who’s been to Helsinki either).
 If that’s the case, when I start back to my wandering, there won’t be as many tourists around.

-On the tour I learned a lot of interesting tidbits about Tallinn and Estonia, none of which I can remember now.
+On the tour I learned a lot of interesting tidbits about Tallinn and Estonia.
+Sorry but I can’t remember any of it now.
 Which probably means I didn’t learn anything.

-At the end of the tour Ann steered us toward some good places to eat (steer clear of the ones in the Raekoja Plats, or town square, as they are the most touristy and overpriced; as you move further from the center, the prices go down.
+At the end of the tour Ann steered us toward some good places to eat.
+(Steer clear of the ones in the Raekoja Plats, or town square, as they are the most touristy and overpriced.
+As you move further from the center, the prices go down.)
 In fact, the prices for food are absurdly cheap.
-I went to a place she recommended for crepes and had a huge crepe with mushrooms and onions and blue cheese sauce, plus a 50 cLglass of beer, all for 6.5 euros (about $8.50).
+I went to a place she recommended for crepes.
+I had a huge crepe with mushrooms and onions and blue cheese sauce plus a 50 cL glass of beer all for 6.5 euros (about $8.50).
 In Stockholm a standard lunch was close to $20 without a beverage.

-After lunch, more wandering, and then I went back to the hotel to actually get my key and get into my room (it wasn’t ready this morning).
+After lunch, more wandering.
+Then I went back to the hotel to actually get my key and get into my room (it wasn’t ready this morning).
 And now I’m here.
 I’ll be posting this later when I’m back in my room tonight.

 Tomorrow my ferry for Helsinki departs at 18:00.
 (Now that I’ve gotten used to 24-hour time, I really like it.)
-So I have the day free for more exploration, plus I’m going to catch a bus out to the Song Festival Grounds.
-I’m looking forward to seeing the place where history was made through choral music.
+So I have the day free for more exploration.
+Plus I’m going to catch a bus out to the Song Festival Grounds.
+I’m looking forward to seeing the place where the people made history through choral music.
 You have to love a people who sang for their freedom — and won.

 Leave a Reply